 Step 4 – Click Add.
 The ‘Indent Name’ command will then appear in the window on the right.

 Step 5 – Scroll further down and find the ‘Show Summary Tasks’ or ‘Summary Tasks’ command.
 If you are using Microsoft Project 2013, it will say ‘Summary Tasks’.
-If you are using Microsoft Project 2016 or Microsoft Project 2019, it will say ‘Show Summary Tasks’.
+If you are using Microsoft Project 2016 or Microsoft Project 2019 or newer versions, it will say ‘Show Summary Tasks’.
 They do exactly the same thing.
 So just find the one in your list if you aren’t sure what version of Microsoft Project you are using.
 Once you find it, click on it.

 Step 6 – Click Add.
 The ‘Show Summary Tasks’ or ‘Summary Tasks’ command will then appear in the window on the right.